jdcloudcom/en/documentation/Management/Cloud-Detection/Getting-Started/Site-Monitoring.md

 **View the monitoring graph**

-5. After the above-mentioned task is successfully added, wait for 5 to 10 minutes, and click **Monitoring Graph** in the monitoring task list to view detection points of this task, overall availability rate and response time.
+After the above-mentioned task is successfully added, wait for 5 to 10 minutes, and click **Monitoring Graph** in the monitoring task list to view detection points of this task, overall availability rate and response time.

 **Set monitoring alarm**

-6. Return to the monitoring task list, click **Alarm Rule** to enter the **Alarm Rule** page, and click **Add Alarm Rule** to open the alarm rule setting page.
+1. Return to the monitoring task list, click **Alarm Rule** to enter the **Alarm Rule** page, and click **Add Alarm Rule** to open the alarm rule setting page.
-7. Select regions, monitoring items, statistical periods, statistic methods, calculation methods, thresholds and durations; click **Next** to set the notification method, select the contact person to be notified, and click **Next** to complete alarm configuration.
+2. Set rule name, for triggering conditions, select overall or city-operator for detection node, configure monitoring items, statistical cycle, statistical method, calculation method, threshold and duration, in notification policy, select contact or contact group, click **OK** to complete the alarm configuration.